Top Menu

 • Choose foods with less salt (sodium)

-• Keep your blood glucose in the target range, if you have diabetes
+• Keep your blood sugar in the target range, if you have diabetes

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases